Intent: What does Langrish Primary School want for its pupils?

-For more information on English, Maths, Sport and P.E. and RRSA curriculum areas, please see the curriculum tabs at the top of this page.
+For more information on English, Maths, Sport and P.E. and RRE curriculum areas, please see the curriculum tabs at the top of this page.

 At Langrish, our approach to Computing mirrors our cross-curricular aim of developing respectful, confident and resilient children, capable of dealing with whatever challenges their futures as 21st century digital citizens may present.
 We encourage computational thinking skills, enabling children to be creative, curious and experimental; design and debug algorithms; and use logic to break down and solve a range of problems - skills they continue to practise across the curriculum, particularly in Maths and Science.
-Practical, hands-on learning is encouraged across the school, from floor robots in KS1 to BBC micro:bits in KS2, and “unplugged” activities take ICT lessons away from computer screens and into a range of environments.
+Practical, hands-on learning is encouraged across the school, from floor robots in KS1 to BBC micro:bits in KS2, and “unplugged” activities take Computing lessons away from computer screens and into a range of environments.
 Through Computing, PSHE and events such as Safer Internet Day and Anti-Bullying Week, we also ensure that children know the importance of using technology safely and respectfully, leaving them prepared for the possible pitfalls of an increasingly connected world, but excited by the infinite opportunities it has to offer.

 At Langrish, our Science teaching and learning aim is to encourage our children to think and work like real-life scientists.
 Consequently, there is a strong emphasis on investigative work.
 The planning frames that we use encourage the children’s independence and enable them to work collaboratively and to lead, support and teach others.
 The children are encouraged to assess the reliability of their own and others’ evidence and to make up their own mind, drawing on their understanding of the 'Key Ideas'.